MarkBind/markbind/docs/devGuide/development/migratingToTypeScript.md

 ## Migration Steps

 The TypeScript migration process is a little different than normal development work, as maintainers would not follow the normal procedure of creating a squash commit.
-Instead, they will do a **normal merge commit**, and therefore migration developers will need to structure the commits in a particular way.
+Instead, they will do a **rebase and merge**, and therefore migration developers will need to structure the commits in a particular way.

 We have decided on structuring the commits as two commits: a "Rename" commit and an "Adapt" commit.
 If you need further context on the approach, feel free to read the [Explanation Notes](#explanation-notes) section below.